NietoDeveloper/MySQL_DataBase/SECURITY.md

   _my_noatch tnderions` /
-  `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connection/request, before any read or write against those views.
-  **Read this carefully: this is weaker than Postres RLS.** A session variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests, and treat this as a second layer — `app_rw` — `UPDATE` and `DELETE` are simply never granted to any
+  `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connectis connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests, and treat this as a second layer — `app_rw` — `UPDATE` and `DELETE` are simply never granted to any